followmyutopia/devextreme-documentation/concepts/35 ASP.NET MVC Controls/35 Client-Side Data Validation/01 Overview.md

 Client-side data validation allows you to validate input values _before_ sending them to the server, and therefore, without reloading the page.
-DevExtreme ASP.NET MVC Wrappers validate input values using the [Data Annotation validation attributes](https://www.asp.net/mvc/overview/older-versions/mvc-music-store/mvc-music-store-part-6) of model properties.
+DevExtreme ASP.NET MVC Controls validate input values using the [Data Annotation validation attributes](https://www.asp.net/mvc/overview/older-versions/mvc-music-store/mvc-music-store-part-6) of model properties.
 The following validation attributes are supported.

 - `[Required]`
 - `[StringLength]`